 Many modern systems also come with real-time system monitoring, so you should be alerted to any electrical issues fairly quickly.
 These monitoring systems usually output data to the web or an app on your smartphone.
 You can check the production totals of each individual panel.
 This is useful for quickly spotting any “dead” panels that aren’t producing electricity, either due to a problem with the panel itself or—more likely—the connection between the panel and the inverter.
-Any time you notice an aberration in array output, you should contact your solar installer to come do an inspection of the wiring.
+Any time you notice an unexpected loss in electricity production, you should contact your solar installer to come do an inspection of the wiring.

 A Note on Safety